15532th/avtdl/README.md

 Depending on the installation method and OS, application might be invoked as `avtdl [options]`, `python3 avtdl.py [options]` or `py avtdl.py [options]`

-After installing, proceed with writing configuration file, as described in [Configuration](#configuration) section.
+After installing, proceed with writing configuration file, as described in [Configuration](#configuration) section. [example.config.yml](example.config.yml) can be used as a starting point.

 By default, configuration file is named `config.yml` and located in current working directory.
 Current directory is also used as default location to create folders for persistent storage and logs, unless redefined in configuration file.